VishnuAmit/Enhanced-Kidney-Analysis/README.md

 - [Result](#result)
 - [Authors](#authors)

-<p align="justify"> ## 🧐 Abstract <a name="abstract"></a>
+## 🧐 Abstract

 ### 🌐 Introduction
-Detecting kidney diseases poses challenges in both imaging and diagnostics, highlighting the critical need for improved accuracy in kidney disease analysis.
+<p align="justify"> Detecting kidney diseases poses challenges in both imaging and diagnostics, highlighting the critical need for improved accuracy in kidney disease analysis. </p>

 ### 🛠️ Methodology
-The study introduces the Squeeze and Excitation DenseNet (SEDenseNet) architecture, combining the advantages of DenseNet with the Squeeze and Excitation mechanism.
-The methodology focuses on leveraging image processing techniques for enhanced kidney disease analysis.
+<p align="justify"> The study introduces the Squeeze and Excitation DenseNet (SEDenseNet) architecture, combining the advantages of DenseNet with the Squeeze and Excitation mechanism.
+The methodology focuses on leveraging image processing techniques for enhanced kidney disease analysis. </p>

 ### 🎯 Research Objective
 - Investigate the potential of SEDenseNet in revolutionizing the diagnosis of kidney diseases.
 - Compare SEDenseNet's performance with existing models in the field.

 ### 🚀 Model Overview
-SEDenseNet is specifically designed to enhance diagnostic accuracy.
-It seamlessly integrates DenseNet features with the Squeeze and Excitation mechanism, offering a comprehensive solution for kidney disease diagnosis.
+<p align="justify">  SEDenseNet is specifically designed to enhance diagnostic accuracy.
+It seamlessly integrates DenseNet features with the Squeeze and Excitation mechanism, offering a comprehensive solution for kidney disease diagnosis. </p>

 ### 📊 Performance Evaluation
-SEDenseNet demonstrates a remarkable accuracy rate of 99.56%, emphasizing the significant progress achieved in the field of medical image analysis.
+<p align="justify"> SEDenseNet demonstrates a remarkable accuracy rate of 99.56%, emphasizing the significant progress achieved in the field of medical image analysis.</p>

 ### 🔄 Comparison with Other Models
-The performance of SEDenseNet is systematically compared with existing models, providing valuable insights into its superiority in kidney disease diagnosis.
+<p align="justify">  The performance of SEDenseNet is systematically compared with existing models, providing valuable insights into its superiority in kidney disease diagnosis.</p>

 ### 🎓 Conclusion
-The obtained accuracy rate of 99.56% underscores the immense potential of SEDenseNet.
-Positioned as a cutting-edge solution, SEDenseNet is poised to advance the field of kidney disease diagnosis significantly.
+<p align="justify"> The obtained accuracy rate of 99.56% underscores the immense potential of SEDenseNet.
+Positioned as a cutting-edge solution, SEDenseNet is poised to advance the field of kidney disease diagnosis significantly. </p>

 ## 🏁 Getting Started <a name="getting_started"></a>
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes. </p>
+<p align="justify">  These instructions will get you a copy of the project up and running on your local machine for development and testing purposes. </p>

 ### Prerequisites